 Treatment: Supportive care and rest.
-Non-steroidal anti-inflammatory medications, such as phenylbutazone (bute) or flunixin meglumine (banamine) are used to control fever and improve appetite.
-Antivirals, heparin, aspirin, and intense supportive care (urinary catheterization, sling, etc) are also often utilized for EHM cases.
+Non-steroidal anti-inflammatory medications, such as phenylbutazone (Bute) or flunixin meglumine (Banamine) are used to control fever and improve appetite.
+Antivirals, heparin, and intense supportive care (urinary cathetization, sling, etc) are also often utilized for EHM cases.

-Prognosis: Prognosis for horses with EHM is guarded and dependent on severity of clinical signs.
-EHM outbreaks have reported survival rates of up to 75%.
+Prognosis: Prognosis for horses with EHM is guarded, with approximately 50% survival.
 Horses that survive may or may not have residual neurologic deficits.

 Prevention: There is currently no vaccine labeled for the prevention of the neurologic form (EHM).
-Management practices for preventing EHV-related disease include maintaining current vaccinations on all horses on the property, practicing biosecurity while traveling and showing, and quarantining any new horses (or horses returning to a farm after travel) for at least 21 days before integration into the farm herd.
+Management practices for preventing EHV-related disease includes maintaining current vaccinations on all horses on the property, practicing biosecurity while traveling and showing, and quarantining any new horses (or horses returning to a farm after travel) for at least 21 days before integration into the farm herd.
 Horses at shows should have their temperatures monitored twice daily.